Rodricus/netlify_01/README.md

 It was built to accompany the article **"The Illusion of Reasoning"**.

+> **Note:** This repository is an **illustrative demonstration for divulgation purposes**.
+The code and data shown are simulated to explain concepts and are not a production-grade LLM inference engine.

 ## ✨ Features

 *   **Interactive Layer Exploration:** Toggle layers on/off to see their specific contribution.